chicio/chicio.github.io/_posts/2018-07-05-distribution-enterprise-app-ios-beta.md

 end
 ```

-As you can see below, in the script `build_beta.sh` we did three things:
+As you can see below, in the script `build_beta.sh` we do three things:

-* We generate an archive of our app using the `xcodebuild archive` command and specifying the Beta configuration we
+* We generate an archive of our app using the `xcodebuild archive` command using the Beta configuration we
 created before.
 We customized some other options.
 For example the archive path.
-At the end of this command we will obtain a
+At the end of this command we obtain a
  file named `SampleBetaApp.xcarchive` in the folder `<project root>/DerivedData/Beta`.
-* Then we export the ipa by using the `xcodebuild -exportArchive` command.
+* Then we exporte the ipa by using the `xcodebuild -exportArchive` command.
 This command needs and
 `exportOptionsPlist` file that contains some exporting options, including the provisioning profile name that must
-corresponds to the name of the provisioning profile we created at the beginning in the enterprise developer account.
+corresponds to the name of the provisioning profile we created at the beginning in the Apple Enterprise Developer
+account.
 Below the script you can find the `exportOptions-SampleBetaApp.plist` sample file for the `SampleBetaApp` project.
 * Last but not least, when the ipa is ready we upload it on Nexus using Maven (in the script below you can find some
 placeholder for some of the parameter used :wink:).
 The command is simple and clear: we are uploading our artifact,
 the ipa, without generating any pom version.
 One important thing to note: we use always 1 as version, because we
-decided that we don't want to store the beta versions.
+decided that we don't want to store the beta versions history.
 We just want to keep the last one we publish.

 ```bash
 #!/usr/bin/env bash